BlackBeard085/x1console/README.md

 export PATH="$HOME/.local/share/solana/install/active_release/bin:$PATH"
 ```

+IMPORTANT: Once console has delegated stake and started it will take effect on the following epoch.
+Check logs through option 2 and make sure it is running and check x1val.online to make sure your validator is showing. it may take a minute or two for your validator to show active status when the active stake takes effect.
 ### Health Check

 Option 1 from the main menu is **Health Check and Start**.
 This acts as your validator monitor.
 It checks the status of your validator, informing you if it is 'Active' or 'Delinquent'.